-If the borrower were to run into Financial Distress and undergo bankruptcy, the senior debt with its 1st or 2nd lien has the highest priority in receiving recovery.
+If the borrower were to run into distress and undergo bankruptcy, the senior debt with its 1st or 2nd lien has the highest priority in receiving recovery.

 Bank debt is priced at a lower interest rate since the lender is at lower risk as the debt is backed by the collateral – thereby, making it the safest claim.

-The assets of the borrower were pledged as collateral to get favorable financing terms, so if the borrower were to become liquidated, the bank lenders have a legal claim on the pledged collateral.
+The assets of the borrower were pledged as collateral to get favorable financing terms, so if the borrower were to be liquidated, the bank lenders have a legal claim on the pledged collateral.

 This typical requirement of having to post collateral against a loan from senior lenders encumbers assets while limiting the ability to pledge assets for incremental capital raising or fundraising.

 1st vs. 2nd Lien Debt: Differences

 Formally, the lien is defined as the seniority and the priority of payment to a debt holder relative to the other tranches.

 The lien is a legal claim against the assets of a borrowing company (i.e. used as collateral) and the right to seize those assets first in forced liquidation/bankruptcy scenarios.